aeternity/ga-multisig-contract/README.md

         - `confirmed_by` a list of all signers that confirmed the proposed tx
         - `refused_by` a list of all signers that refused the proposed tx
         - `has_consensus` bool that indicates if the proposed tx was confirmed by a sufficient amount of signers
-        - `can_revoke` bool that indicates if the proposed tx can be revoked by any signer
         - `expiration_height` the block height where the proposed tx expires
         - `expired` bool that indicates if the proposed tx is expired